In this article, we look at five simple exercise motivation tips and fitness strategies that will help you to get the most from your workouts.

 A banana is one of the best pre-workout snacks you can have.
 Along with providing potassium, it will boost your blood sugar levels and increase your body’s glycogen stores.

 A low-fat snack containing protein and simple carbs is another good pre or post-workout snack.
-While some people avoid carbs, the right ones will enhance your sporting performance, and they are essential for good health.
+While some people avoid carbs, they are essential for good health, and the right ones will enhance your sporting performance.

 Protein promotes muscular development and repair, and carbs supply energy.
 Foods containing either or both are useful before and after working out.
 With this in mind, a rice cracker topped with nut butter, or a small serving of plain yogurt with fresh berries would be an excellent pre or post-workout snack.
 A small protein shake is another alternative.